only .99 cents. No internet required. Some like to listen and learn and not just read.

-44. Q.Para 2-5 What is the Optimum length of Command for Company level?
+44. Q.Para 2-5 What is the optimum length of Command for company level commander?

-45. Q.Para 2-5 What is the Optimum length of Command for Field Grade level?
+45. Q.Para 2-5 What is the Optimum length of Command for Field Grade level commander?

 47. Q.Para 2-10 Who takes Command within a prisoner of war camp or among a group of prisoners of war, or a group of personnel detained by hostile forces?